 Here’s what you can count on from Pemi

-- For parents of new campers, a phone call 7–10 days into camp with a detailed assessment of your son’s adjustment to camp.
+- For parents of new campers, a phone call the first week of camp with a detailed assessment of your son’s adjustment to camp.

 - Weekly newsletters and other articles posted on the Pemi Blog